How to Streamline Your Technology Evaluations

 First, every tech category is saturated by innumerable products.
 These products are often functionally the same and difficult to differentiate as a result.
 The best way to reduce the impact of this complexity is to understand that most tech most categories follow a power law.
 That is, a minority of products/providers will dominate their respective category because they have the most complete and comprehensive solutions.
 It should be your aim during an evaluation to identify these dominant products/providers as soon as possible.

 The second reason for the tech landscape being complex is that there are many overlapping and adjacent tech categories.
 This makes it difficult to pin-point the type of solution you actually need.
 The best way to overcome this is to know what you are not looking for.
-That is, being crystal clear about your needs and requirements are as an organisation will help you identify types of solution which you do not need to consider during your present evaluation.
+That is, being crystal clear about your needs and requirements are as an organization will help you identify types of solution which you do not need to consider during your present evaluation.

-Bias during an evaluation prevents you from getting the tech product which truly fits the needs of your organisation.
+Bias during an evaluation prevents you from getting the tech product which truly fits the needs of your organization.
 As a result, you should aim to keep your evaluation as objective and impartial as possible.
 This means reducing the amount of bias influencing your evaluation.

 There are three sources of bias that you should be cautious of during an evaluation: